GeraldKisilu/Gerald-WK1-Code-Challenge/ReadMe.md

 4. Github

 ## Contact Infromation
-You can reah me on https://github.com/GeraldKisilu
+You can reach me on https://github.com/GeraldKisilu

 ## License
 MIT LICENSE